Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 These garments were supplied by the King and any guest not wearing the wedding garment was violating the King’s order.
 Such bad behavior was a personal insult to the King (Adonai Elohim), His Son (the proxy), His Bride, and all of the other guests who were honored to attend the Wedding.
-Therefore, we discover here that a person must be rightly related to Adonai Eloheinu, Melech Ha-Olam (King of the universe), by wearing the righteousness that He has provided for us through the redemptive and perfecting *works of the sinless Messiah.
+Therefore, we discover here that a person must be rightly related to Adonai Eloheinu, Melech Ha-Olam (King of the universe), by wearing the righteousness that He has provided for us through His redemptive and perfecting *works that He (God) has accomplished through His (God’s) sinless Messiah.

 *New Tallit, Kittel and Tzitzit.

-We must all wear to the banquet the righteousness that Adonai has provided through the redemptive works of the Messiah.
+We must all wear to the banquet the righteousness that Adonai has provided through the redemptive works of His Messiah.

 “There shall be weeping and gnashing of teeth.
 For many are called, but few are chosen.”

-The lessons of the mashal are clear.
+The lessons of this mashal are clear.
 First, the King had issued a gracious invitation.
-The insulting response was rejection of the invitation by those who would normally be considered his friends and allies, the religious leaders of the first century (CE).
-Second, the rejection of the religious leaders also led to the rejection of the invitation by the multitude; for only a small remnant of Israel accepted the call.
+The insulting response was rejection of the invitation by those who would normally be considered his friends and allies, the religious leaders of the first and second centuries (CE)—old Israel.
+Second, the rejection of the religious leaders also led to the rejection of the invitation by the multitude; for only a small remnant of Israel has ever accepted the call.

-The hateful rejection of the first century (CE) priests and rabbis toward the servants of Adonai even escalated into violence.
-This unilateral escalation of hostility toward the servants of the King led to the King (Adonai Elohei Yisra’el ) acting in kind; the King reciprocally responded in a violent manner toward the religious leaders.
-The greatly angered (and frustrated) King now had no choice.
-He now had to extend His invitation to a population of people who were really distant strangers to Him.
-Now the King had to extend His invitation to all who would come; to both the good (observant Jews) and bad (non-observant Jews and even the pagan Gentiles).
+The hateful rejection of the first and second centuries (CE) priests and rabbis toward the servants of Adonai even escalated into violence.
+This unilateral escalation of hostility toward the servants of the King led to the King (Adonai Elohei Yisra’el ) acting in kind; the King reciprocally responded in a violent manner toward our old religious leaders.

 So when the religious leaders eventually convinced the multitude to follow them and reject the Messiah the gift of the the Divine Redemption and the gift of the Indwelling Presence of the Holy Spirit was extended to the Gentiles as well as to the Jews.
 There were three distinct invitations.